SiliconLabsSoftware/devs-917-zg23-wifi-zwave-bridge-poc/README.md

 # Wi-Fi/Z-Wave Long Range (LR) bridge gateway
 This project demonstrates a Wi-Fi/Z-Wave Long Range (LR) bridge gateway.
-The gateway will act as a bridge between Z-Wave devices and Orbit servers, enabling communication and control via a TLS socket connection.
+The gateway will act as a bridge between Z-Wave devices and TLS servers, enabling communication and control via a TLS socket connection.

 ## Hardware requirements
 - BRD4002A Mainboard + BRD4342A Radio Board (SiWx917 Bridge)